 One possible way to improve on this viewpoint was for industry to embrace the ‘eco-efficiency’ approaches providing a beneﬁt to the customer/user at the lowest environmental/economic ‘‘cost’’ (Luttropp and Lagerstedt 2006).
 In order to fulfill this goal, many methods and tools have been developed in the last decades, working on different levels of design (for product improvement, product redesign, new product concept, new production system definition) (Brezet 1997).

-Byggeth (Byggeth and Hochschorner 2006) offered a classification of ecodesign tools in five classes according to their specific goal:
+Byggeth (Byggeth and Hochschorner 2006) offered a classification of Eco-design tools in five classes according to their specific goal:

 method and tools for the assessment of environmental impacts;